 Other agents might start working with a TC because it’s a service provided in-house by their brokerage.
 Don’t assume that because the broker encourages their services, that they are the best in the business.
 Keep in mind that many offices collect a fee from each file the TC closes and the position can be financially motivated.
 Now that’s not true for every in-house TC or agent referral, but you can view our previous post Top 4 Myths about your Transaction Coordinator and see what kind of qualities you should be looking for in a great TC.

 So where DO you look? * look Right here*

 Step 4: schedule a consultation

 An over the phone personal interview (since most TCs work remotely) with the representative for the TC company or direct with the TC is a great place to start.
-It’s important to at least talk to your TC over the phone before starting a new file and discuss expectations, priorities, processes and goals for each side TC and agent.
+It’s important to at least talk to your TC over the phone before starting a new file and discuss expectations, priorities, processes, and goals for each side of TC and agent.
 You know what is the ultimate result everyone is looking for. being on the same page is so important.
 Be detailed as you can possibly be.
 Find out what your TC needs from you to work on a new file and make sure that all necessary files were sent.
 Let your TC know how you prefer to communicate and receive updates about the transaction.

 Here are the steps to get started with us.

 1. Register HERE on our site to get the support your business needs to hit your goals. or give us a call if you want to talk to us and review services and pricing first.

 2. Then you will receive a Welcome Call from our very own onboarding specialist.
 She is going to get you set up with our success checklists, templates, and agreement for signature final approval and signature.